xian-network/docs/src/contracts/modules/decimal-stdlib.md

 Xian smart contracts provide a sandboxed `decimal` type for high-precision, deterministic arithmetic, which is essential for financial calculations and other applications where floating-point inaccuracies are unacceptable.

-Standard Python `float` types are prohibited in smart contracts because their behavior can be non-deterministic across different machine architectures.
-The `decimal` type solves this by providing a fixed-point number implementation that behaves identically on every node.

 Under the hood, this module is a secure wrapper around Python's standard `Decimal` library, configured for blockchain execution.

 ---